Organic fiducial inference: Examples with discrete data and little pre-data knowledge

-Of course, to be able to complete this definition, a LPD function $\omega_L(p)$ needs to be specified.
-Observe that any choice for this function that satisfies the very loose requirements of Definition~4 will lead to a fiducial density $f(p\,|\,x)$ that is valid for any $n \geq 1$ and any $x=0,1,\ldots, n$.
-Nevertheless, to provide two practical examples, we will choose to highlight the two LPD functions that are defined by
+In particular, by placing the present case in the context of the general definition of the fiducial density $f(\theta_j\,|\,\theta_{-j},x)$ given in equations~(\ref{equ5}) and~(\ref{equ6}), we obtain the following expression for the fiducial density of $p$ : where in which $p(\gamma)$ is the set of values of $p$ that map on to the value $\gamma$ for the primary r.v.\ $\Gamma$ according to equation~(\ref{equ10}) given the observed value of $x$.
+Of course, to be able to complete this definition of the fiducial density $f(p\,|\, x)$, a LPD function for $p$, i.e.\ the function $\omega_L(p)$, needs to be specified.
+Observe that any choice for this function that satisfies the loose requirements of Definition~4 and is positive for all values of $p$ will lead to a fiducial density $f(p\,|\,x)$ that is valid for any $n \geq 1$ and any $x=0,1,\ldots, n$.
+Nevertheless, to provide two practical examples, we will choose to highlight the two LPD functions of $p$ that are defined by: